-- Morphine is an alkaloid of opium. - For the unripe semen capsules of poppy (Papaver somniferum).
+- Morphine is an alkaloid of opium. - Opium is a dried juice from the unripe semen capsules of poppy (Papaver somniferum).
 It contains more than 20 alkaloids.
 Among them there are phenanthrene derivatives (morphine, codeine) and isoquinoline derivatives (papaverine).

 MORPHINE: chemical structure